concord-consortium/codap/v3/README.md

 - run `npm run test` to run the jest tests
 - run `npm run test -- a-particular.test` to run a particular test
 - run `npm run test:coverage` to run the jest tests and print out coverage statistics for the tested files
+- run `npm run test:coverage -- a-particular.test` to run a particular test and print out coverage statistics just for the specified tests
 - run `npm start` in one terminal and `npm run test:cypress` to run the cypress tests locally against a headless browser
+- run `npm start` in one terminal and `npm run test:cypress -- --spec cypress/e2e/a-particular.spec.ts` to run a particular cypress test locally
 - run `npm start` in one terminal and `npm run test:cypress:open` to run the cypress tests against an actual browser with the ability to debug, etc.

 ##### Cypress Run Options